• Skip to main content

 • Storage - Store leftover rhubarb crisp in an airtight container in the fridge for up to 3 days.

 • Freezer Instructions - There are a few options for freezing this healthy berry crisp.
-The completed baked crisp can be portioned into containers, cooled in the fridge, and frozen for up to 6 months.
+The completed baked crisp can be portioned into containers, cooled in the fridge, and frozen for up to 4 months.
 Thaw overnight in the refrigerator and warm in the microwave to reheat.
 You can also freeze the entire pan unbaked.
-Cover it with tin foil and then put the whole pan in a plastic bag and tie it up tightly, a leftover grocery or bun bag works well.
+Cover it with tin foil and then put the whole pan in a plastic bag and tie it up tightly, a leftover produce or bun bag works well.
 Thaw in the fridge overnight and then bake as instructed.

 Freezing Rhubarb

 If you grow your own rhubarb, or even if you have a neighbor who does, you know you will have mountains of it!
 The good news is, it freezes well.
-Just wash and chop it and freeze it on a baking sheet lined with parchment paper.
-Then transfer it to a container or freezer bag.
-Pull in out in the middle of winter, along with some frozen berries and make a January Berry Rhubarb Crisp!
-No need to thaw before baking.

 A close up of a serving of berry rhubarb crisp with vanilla ice cream on a plate.

-Tips & Variations
+Recipe Tips & Variations

-• Fruit Variations - While the combination of rhubarb and berries in fantastic, this healthy fruit crisp is very versatile!
+• Fruit Variations - While the combination of rhubarb and berries is fantastic, this healthy fruit crisp is very versatile!
 You need to have a total of 5 cups for the filling.
 This could be a combination that includes some rhubarb with chopped apple, pear, or cherry.
-You could also do an all blackberry rhubarb crisp, or whatever type of berry you have a lot of!
+You could also do an all blueberry or blackberry rhubarb crisp, or whatever type of berry you have a lot of!

 • Breakfast Crisp - With a good amount of healthier ingredients like fruit, oats, and almond, leftover healthy berry crisp is delicious warmed up and eaten for breakfast with a scoop of plain yogurt!
 Especially with yogurt, this is a high protein berry crisp, similar to having a yogurt parfait with granola and berries for breakfast!